 Brown continues to play an integral role in developing the knowledge economy, bringing jobs and expertise to Providence, investing approximately $200 million in and around the Jewelry District over the last decade, purchasing and renovating facilities and providing essential research infrastructure, neighborhood enhancements, and thousands of construction-related jobs.
 Brown is the leading center of scientific research and development in Rhode Island.
-In 2012, Brown attracted nearly $170 million for research, almost all of which comes from out of state and is spent in state.
+Over the past five years, Brown has spent $164 million per year for research, almost all of which comes from out of state and is spent in state.

 Agreement with the City